maneerat-wong/cr31N5OLLy0NnXcs/README.md

-The SVC model performed the best with a test accuracy of 73% and an F1 score of 74%, which is slightly higher due to the class imbalance in the dataset.
+The SVC model performed the best with a test accuracy of 73% and an F1 score of 74%, slightly higher due to the class imbalance in the dataset.
 SVC tends to handle small datasets better than more complex models like XGBoost, which typically performs well on larger datasets.
 Given the small size of the dataset, SVC's simpler model structure allows it to generalize better and avoid overfitting compared to more complex models that might require more data to fully capture patterns.

 ### <u> Feature Selection </u>